eimenhmdt/autoresearcher/README.md

 ## What is AutoResearcher?

-AutoResearcher is an open-source Python package that combines AI models and external knowledge sources to automate scientific workflows.
-It is designed to help researchers and scientists to speed up their research process and to make it more efficient.
+AutoResearcher is an open-source Python package that leverages AI models and external knowledge sources to automate scientific workflows.
+Designed to help researchers and scientists accelerate their research process and increase efficiency, AutoResearcher is a powerful tool for the modern scientific community.

-The project is a very early prototype and is still under development.
-Currently, it is limited to conducting literature reviews.
-The vision, however, is to create a tool that can conduct actual scientific discovery on autopilot.
+Please note that the project is currently in its early prototype stage and under active development.
+Its present functionality is limited to conducting literature reviews, but the ultimate goal is to create a tool capable of driving scientific discovery on autopilot.

-If this vision excites you, please consider contributing to the project.
-You can start by joining the [Discord server](https://discord.gg/PnQDR5h9) and discussing your ideas with the community.
+If this vision excites you, we invite you to contribute to the project.
+Start by joining our [Discord server](https://discord.gg/PnQDR5h9) and discussing your ideas with our community.

 ## Installation